 Mining and processing at Dugald River

-Diamond drilling at the Dugald River mine reached beyond 20,000m depth by the end of June 2013.
-The mining is planned to be carried out using conventional mobile equipment along with long-hole open stoping.
-The ore will be hauled to the surface and treated by an on-site concentrator.
+Diamond drilling at the Dugald River mine reached beyond depths of 20,000m by the end of June 2013.
+Conventional mobile equipment, along with the long-hole open stoping method of mining, is applied at the project while the ore is hauled to the surface and treated by an on-site concentrator.

-The produced concentrate will be trucked and transported to the storage shed and rail load-out facility at Cloncurry.
-It will then be transported by rail to the Townsville Port for export.
-The existing concentrate storage facilities will be extended by approximately 35k in order to accommodate the concentrates of the Dugald River.
+The produced concentrate is trucked and transported to the storage shed and rail load-out facility at Cloncurry.
+It is then transported by rail to the Townsville Port for export.

 Infrastructure facilities and construction of Dugald River mine